Law School Graduate ListNOTE TO MEDIA: The list is certified by the Law School registrar's office.

 Baylor University Law School Confers Degrees Upon Graduates

-WACO, Texas (May 15, 2014) - Baylor University Law School conferred juris doctor degrees on 57 students during spring commencement exercises May 3 in Waco Hall on the Baylor campus.
+WACO, Texas (Aug.
+26, 2014) - Baylor University Law School conferred juris doctor degrees on 34 students during summer commencement exercises Aug.
+2 in Waco Hall on the Baylor campus.

 ABOUT BAYLOR UNIVERSITY